-Our Compensation Committee awarded performance-based cash bonuses below 100% of target amounts for Fiscal 2013 because of our level of achievement of internal financial targets, and because of achievement of our 2013 executive bonus plan goals as approved by our Compensation Committee.
-Under our executive bonus plan for 2013, target bonuses were set between 30% and 100% of base salary depending on the role and individual goals for each executive.
+Our Compensation Committee awarded performance-based cash bonuses above or below 100% of target amounts for Fiscal 2014 because of our level of achievement of internal financial targets, and because of each executive's level achievement of his or her 2014 executive bonus plan goals as approved by our Compensation Committee.
+Under our executive bonus plan for 2014, target bonuses were set between 30% and 100% of base salary depending on the role and individual goals for each executive.
 As noted above, annual bonus payments of up to 100% of target for executives are based on our level of achievement of internal financial targets, and individual differences in bonus payments for each executive depend on individual goals and overall performance.

-Performance-based cash bonuses for all NEO's were awarded below 100% of target for Fiscal 2013 because the Company performed at 96% of its internal non-GAAP revenue plan, 96% of its internal non-GAAP operating profit plan and 104% of its internal non-GAAP earnings per share plan for Fiscal 2013.
+Performance-based cash bonuses for all NEO's were awarded between 94% and 103% of target for Fiscal 2014 because the Company performed at 98% of its internal non-GAAP revenue plan, 98% of its internal non-GAAP operating profit plan and 101% of its internal non-GAAP earnings per share plan for Fiscal 2014, and each executive's level of achievement of his or her individual bonus plan goals.

 Individual goals for Mr. Cashman included achievement of annual corporate operational objectives relating to internal non-GAAP revenue growth, internal non-GAAP operating profit, internal non-GAAP earnings per share, cash management and days sales outstanding.
 Our Compensation Committee also considered individual strategic goals relating to organic growth, partnering, merger and acquisition plans and achievement, long-term strategic plans, evolution of product roadmaps and the creation of stockholder value, as well as individual goals relating to organizational and executive development, succession planning and stockholder and Board communications.
-For 2013, Mr. Cashman over-achieved the corporate operational goal for internal non-GAAP earnings per share, and under-achieved the corporate operational goals for internal non-GAAP revenue and internal non-GAAP operating profit, in relation to our internal financial targets.
-Mr. Cashman's cash bonus award also reflects his level of over- or under-achievement of his individual goals as determined by our Compensation Committee and Board.
+For 2014, Mr. Cashman over-achieved the corporate operational goal for internal non-GAAP earnings per share, and under-achieved the corporate operational goals for internal non-GAAP revenue and internal non-GAAP operating profit, in relation to our internal financial targets.
+Mr. Cashman's cash bonus award also reflects his level of over-achievement of his individual goals as determined by our Compensation Committee and Board.

-Individual goals for Ms. Shields in 2013 included improvements in organization and staff development, corporate governance, business operations, IT systems optimization, capital structure and business modeling, merger and acquisition activities, and oversight of the headquarters office project.
-Mr. Abu-Hadba joined the Company in April 2013 in the newly created position of Chief Product Officer.
-Individual goals for Mr. Abu-Hadba in 2013 included evolution and organization of development teams, delivery of product roadmaps on schedule, and improvement in product output efficiency and quality.
-Individual goals for Mr. Fairbanks in 2013 included achievement of the 2013 sales plan, delivery of a scalable, motivated, effective sales organization, short-term and long-range forecast accuracy, CRM system optimization, services growth and leveraging marketing investment.
-Individual goals for Mr. Fredberg in 2013 included short-term and long-range product planning, management of the marketing team and oversight of the Company's external messaging.
+Individual goals for Ms. Shields in 2014 included improvements in organization and staff development, corporate governance, business operations, IT systems optimization, capital structure and business modeling, merger and acquisition activities, and oversight of the headquarters office project.
+Individual goals for Mr. Abu-Hadba in 2014 included evolution and organization of development teams, delivery of product roadmaps on schedule, and improvement in product output efficiency and quality.
+Mr. Kocis joined the Company in July 2014.
+Individual goals for Mr. Kocis in 2014 included achievement of the 2014 sales plan, delivery of a scalable, motivated, effective sales organization, short-term and long-range forecast accuracy, CRM system optimization, services growth and leveraging marketing investment.
+Individual goals for Mr. Fredberg in 2014 included short-term and long-range product planning, management of the marketing team and oversight of the Company's external messaging.

-Ms. Shields, Mr. Abu-Hadba, Mr. Fairbanks and Mr. Fredberg each received performance-based cash bonus payments for 2013 that were below their targets because of our level of achievement of our internal non-GAAP revenue, internal operating profit and internal earnings per share financial targets, for non-quantitative achievements, and because of their level of performance in relation to the individual goals identified above.
+Ms. Shields, Mr. Abu-Hadba and Mr. Fredberg each received performance-based cash bonus payments for 2014 that were below their targets, and Mr. Kocis received pro-rated performance-based cash bonus payments for 2014 that were above his target, because of our level of achievement of our internal non-GAAP revenue, internal non-GAAP operating profit and internal non-GAAP earnings per share financial targets, for non-quantitative achievements, and because of their level of performance in relation to the individual goals identified above.